microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/04_monitoring_llm_flows/04_monitoring_llms.md

 ##  Scenario

-In this exercise you will be adding monitoring to your llm flows and adding content safety to your solutions.
+In this exercise, you will be adding monitoring capabilities to your LLM flows and incorporating content safety measures into your solutions.
+This is essential for Lamna Healthcare Company to ensure the optimal performance and reliability of their 24/7 support virtual agent while maintaining ethical standards and compliance with regulations.

+By completing this exercise, Lamna’s team will be equipped with the tools and knowledge to maintain a high standard of service quality and safety in their AI-driven customer support system.

 ## Objectives